semente/bak/README.md

 GnuPG&mdash;you must have a PGP key configured for the user running `bak`.

-**Incremental backups are done by default** and are based on the last modification time of the file `.bak` (*lastfile*) located in the current directory.
-This file is automatically created and its modification time is updated after every successful backup.
+**Incremental backups are done by default** and are based on the last modification time of the last backup performed; i.e. only files modified after the latest backup detected will be included into the backup archive.
 However, you can force a full backup by just providing the option `-f`.

 ### Usage examples